Skip to Content

 A woman posing outside a wooden cabin, with the striking Dolomite mountains in the background

-Once you’re set on the Alpe di Siusi at one of the many hotels, b&b, or private apartments, consider a hike across the 300 km of marked trails, which will lead you through pastures and mountain peaks.
-Hiking in Northern Italy is a dream for hikers!
-If you need a comparison, somehow hiking here reminds me of some landscapes in Yosemite National Park.
+Once you’re set on the Alpe di Siusi at one of the many hotels, b&b, or private apartments, consider a hike across the over 180 miles (300 km) of marked trails, which will lead you through pastures and mountain peaks.
+Hiking in Northern Italy is a dream for many outdoor enthusiasts!

-If you don’t feel experienced enough to wander through Italian Alps, local guides are also available through hotels or organizations that operate in the area.
-In the wintertime, skiing is obviously encouraged and if you’re a beginner, skiing schools for kids and adults abound.
+If you don’t feel experienced enough to wander through the Italian Alps, local guides are also available through hotels or organizations that operate in the area.

 And of course, if you don’t feel like hiking you can certainly relax at a luxury spa, or participate in a cooking class – just ask your hotel.

 Over your 3-day stay in the Dolomites, and depending on the season, you may be lucky enough to spot traditional celebrations and festivities.
-In October, for example, you may spot farmers helping their herds migrate to new their stables during the Almatrieb.
-During Silenzi d’Alpe, on the other hand, local companies bring theater, puppet, and musical performances to the Dolomites.
+In October, for example, you may spot farmers helping their herds migrate to new stables during the Almatrieb.

 CORTINA D’AMPEZZO